Growing Weed Legally at Home

 We already listed a few places where it’s legal to grow marijuana such as California, Uruguay, Colorado, and Canada.
 Here is a general overview of all legal states/countries.

-Please note that these state cannabis laws are accurate as of 2019 but subject to change.
+Please note that these state cannabis laws are accurate as of 2022 but subject to change.
 You should always confirm the most up to date statutes for your state when beginning a grow.
+For example, Connecticut medical patients are able to home cultivate marijuana at this time but everyone else in Connecticut must wait until July, 2023 to grow weed recreationally without penalties.

 Adults 21 years of age or older may grow up to 6 plants total with no more than 3 being mature.